Northwest Rankin High School

 Northwest Rankin High School is a suburban public high school located in Flowood, Mississippi, United States.
 The school serves grades 9-12 and is part of the Rankin County School District.
 The school's attendance was approximately 1,700 students at the 2018 campus census.

 Plans for the construction of a new high school were approved by the Rankin County School District board.
 It was completed by the start of the 2021–2022 school year.
 Funding for this project was approved by the District's bond issue.

 Academics

 Northwest Rankin offers Advanced Placement (AP) courses in English, Math, Science, and Social Studies.
 In addition, there are five four-year academic specializations (referred to as academies) offered in addition to several dual enrollment courses with Hinds Community College.

 Academies

-The academic specializations include the health science academy, engineering academy, convergent media academy, educational leadership academy, and JROTC.
+The academic specializations include the business academy, health science academy, engineering academy, convergent media academy, educational leadership academy, and JROTC.
 All of these academies are four-year programs that the student can receive an endorsement upon graduation.